 Thanks to many of your blog posts, I learned that last week was National Eating Disorder Awareness Week.
-Y’all had some great, insightful posts on intuitive eating and on celebrating our bodies for the amazing things they enable us to do.
+You had some great, insightful posts on intuitive eating and on celebrating our bodies for the amazing things they enable us to do.

 When one thinks of eating disorders, anorexia, bulimia, and compulsive overeating come to mind.
 But in this post, I want to highlight another eating disorder, because I feel it’s the one to which we healthy-living bloggers and readers can probably most relate:

 Orthorexia Nervosa is characterized by an excessive focus on eating healthy foods.
-Basically, its sufferers start out with a simple desire to live a healthy lifestyle.
-But they become so preoccupied with eating healthily that it becomes an unhealthy obsession.
+Basically, its sufferers start out with a simple desire to live a healthy lifestyle, but they become so preoccupied with eating healthily that it becomes an unhealthy obsession.

-This does NOT mean that every vegan, raw foodist, or person who strives to eat a healthy diet has orthorexia.
+This doesn’t mean that every vegan, raw foodist, or person who strives to eat a healthy diet has orthorexia.
 It’s only when the healthy diet becomes an obsession; when a person spends hours planning out his/her “perfect” diet, calculating nutrients, preparing everything in a very specific way (and not letting anyone else prepare his/her food), that one can be seen to have a problem.

 People suffering from orthorexia may display some of the following signs:

 - Feeling virtuous about what they eat, but not enjoying their food much

 - Continually cutting foods from their diet

 - Experiencing a reduced quality of life or social isolation because their diet makes it difficult for them to eat anywhere but at home